 The Center for Social Justice Research, Teaching, and Service (CSJ) is a hub at Georgetown University through which students, faculty, and staff engage in Washington, DC through activism, advocacy, service, volunteerism, and community-based learning and research.
-Through CSJ, University community members also support social justice efforts across the United States and around the world, through service and immersion experiences, disaster relief fundraising, and research and public service fellowships.
+Through CSJ, University community members also support social justice efforts across the United States and around the world, through service and immersion experiences, disaster relief fundraising, and engaged research and public service fellowships.
 Through all of its programs, CSJ endeavors to work alongside with community members and partners, engage thoughtfully in sustainable interventions, and affect short-term relief and long-term social change.
 CSJ acts as a catalyst for the infusion of social justice into the breadth of life of Georgetown in order to stimulate the full engagement of the University in this important work.

 CSJ leans on a framework of social justice as inspired by its founding Executive Director, Dr. Kathleen Maas Weigert: social justice is the “personal obligation and right of each of us, based on our talents and gifts, to make a contribution to the common good.”
 At the same time, a culture of social justice can flourish when society removes barriers so that each person can contribute fully to the common good and the betterment of that society.
 CSJ draws significant inspiration in its work from Georgetown's Jesuit values and mission statement, which declares: "Georgetown educates women and men to be reflective lifelong learners, to be responsible and active participants in civic life and to live generously in service to others."